Trustees of Seckford Education Trust

 Kate Measures has an honours degree in Politics with European Study from the University of Exeter, spending a year at the Institut d’Etudes Politiques in Aix-en-Provence, France.
 After graduating she built a career in business to business and corporate public relations, working on pan-European campaigns at a leading international agency based in London.

 Kate and her husband relocated to Suffolk following the birth of their first child, and established their own PR Consultancy in 2010.
-They have three sons, the eldest of whom is at Ixworth Free School.
+They have three sons, the eldest of whom is at SET Ixworth School.

 Since moving to Suffolk, Kate has been actively involved in the local community from running the toddler group when her children were small, through being a governor at Blackbourne Middle School, to chairing the 1st Ixworth Scout Group Executive.
-She is currently Vice Chair of the Friends of Ixworth Free School.
+She is currently Vice Chair of the Friends of SET Ixworth School.

 Mrs Vanessa Nicholson